Sultan1448/Sultan1448/README.md

 * 🌱 I’m currently learning Python and ML.
 * 🎯 My principe: constantly develop, learn something new for yourself and fulfill your tasks and goals.
 * 🔎 I'm looking for a job and a team of like-minded people
-* 💖 I love their parents
+* 💖 I love my parents

 <h3><b>Connect with me</b></h3>
 <div id="header" align="left">